Port line (Mumbai Suburban Railway)

+View of Uran Railway Station.
+The last railway station on the port line.

 Technical specifications

 The total length of the corridor is 27 km and consists of ten stations; four major bridges; five roads over bridges, 15 roads under bridges, one track under bridge.
 The 270 m platforms for two Broad gauge (BG) tracks to cater 12-car electric multiple unit rakes with double discharge.
 The railway track structure shall comprise 60 kg/m I-class rails laid on monoblock prestressed concrete sleepers to 16660 /km sleeper density.
 The bridges will be built to the Modified Broad gauge (MBG) standard of loading.
 Stone ballast 65 mm gauge with ballast cushion of 300 mm below the underside of sleepers will be provided and also provisions are made for one branch of the railway line to go to CBD Belapur.
 Currently, 4 EMU rakes ply on this line.

-This railway line project is divided into two phases :
+This railway line project is divided into three phases :